 PLAN FORM AND LAYOUT OF NEW BUILDINGS AND INFILL DEVELOPMENTS Issue Location New buildings and infill developments may detract from the townscape, rural appearance, spatial quality and historic development patterns that determine the various character zones within the conservation area.
-Throughout Policy recommendation New buildings and infill developments should fit within the existing settlement pattern within the conservation area's character zones.
-Action Priority Promote an understanding of the special qualities of the conservation area Use more stringent design criteria in determining future planning applications and require that all applications are accompanied by relevant design details.
+Throughout Policy recommendation New buildings and infill developments should fit within the existing settlement pattern and historic character.
+Action Priority Promote an understanding of the special qualities of the conservation area.
+Use more stringent design criteria in determining future planning applications and require that all applications are accompanied by relevant design details.
 Immediate